enrico-dev/enrico/README.md

-# STREAM: Solution Transfers for REActor Multiphysics
+# ENRICO: Exascale Nuclear Reactor Investigative COde

 ## General Compilation

-STREAM can be configured and compiled in an arbitrary build directory.
+ENRICO can be configured and compiled in an arbitrary build directory.
 However, at configure time, you must point to the location of the Nek5000 input deck using the `-DUSR_LOC` flag.
-Here is a sample workflow, for the compiling the
+Here is a sample workflow, for the compiling the `tests/singlerod/short/` case:
-`tests/singlerod/short/` case:

   1. Create and enter a build directory anywhere.
 For example: